CertIZDAT/russian-trusted-root-ca-analyzer/README.md

 **Note:**

 - *Government-related sites* include official sites that are either directly or indirectly related to the government.
 The list of these sites can be found [here](https://github.com/infoculture/govdomains).
-- *Socially important sites* are sites to which telecom operators are required by law to provide free access [source](https://www.consultant.ru/law/hotdocs/70333.html).
+- *Socially important sites* are sites to which telecom operators are required by law to provide free access for every citizen [source](https://digital.gov.ru/uploaded/files/prilozhenie-k-prikazu-280.pdf).
 These sites are considered critical for access by all citizens and include entities such as Russian social networks, banks, government portals, etc.

 It's important to note that these categories, especially *Socially important sites*, include very important and popular platforms such as SberBank (the most popular bank in Russia) and GosUslugi, which provides access to state functions and services.
 Consequently, the requirement to use Russian Trusted CA in this category has the potential to force a large number of people to install Russian Trusted CA on their primary devices.

 ### Top-100 websites in Russia

 This research extended to the top 100 websites in Russia by traffic.
 Among these, only one site required a Russian Trusted CA, and none of them used self-signed SSL Certificates issued in Russia.
 But that's SberBank – an extra popular bank in Russia.
-But in general, this result shows that popular sites in Russia tend to use for internationally recognised CAs.
+But in general, this result shows that the most popular websites in Russia tend to use certificates issued by internationally recognised certification centres.

-## What is an SSL Certificate?

-Before we go any further, it's important to clarify what an SSL Certificate is.
-A Secure Sockets Layer (SSL) certificate is a digital certificate that authenticates the identity of a website and encrypts data sent to the server.
-In simple terms, it ensures that the information exchanged between a user's browser and a website remains private and secure.

 ## The role of the Russian Trusted CA